 - Place all ingredients in blender: hot or cold milk, warm or cold beets, fresh ginger, optional psyllium or acacia fiber, stevia or preferred sweetener and sea salt.

 - Blend until smooth.
 Serve and enjoy!!

-Psyllium Husk Powder or Acacia FiberThis smoothie recipe allows you to choose between using psyllium husk powder and/or acacia fiber.
+Psyllium Husk Powder or Acacia FiberThis smoothie recipe allows you to choose between using psyllium husk powder (find it HERE) and/or acacia fiber (find it HERE).
 I go into more detail about this in the broader post, but you can use between 1/2 a teaspoon acacia fiber to 2 or more tablespoons.
 It is recommended to start with the lower dose and work up very gradually.
 Acacia fiber is a prebiotic that helps to restore proper balance of flora in the colon.
 In contrast, psyllium husk powder is a soluble fiber that adds weight and bulk to bowel movements to help them come out complete.
 Psyllium husk powder can be used safely long term, but it does not amend the colon ecosystem.

 Optional Add-insThe beet-ginger version of this smoothie is excellent.
 But some days, if you're having the smoothie often, you may want to change it up.
 My favorite way to make this smoothie extra yummy is to add carob or cocoa.
 You'll see below the other additions I make, all of which I love, so I'm sharing them with you.

 - Add 1 tablespoon (or 1 heaping tablespoon if you prefer) toasted carob powder or cocoa powder.
 I like this option best with the smoothie warm or hot.
 The warmth helps the cocoa flavor to bloom and become more digestible.
 I prefer to omit the ginger when I make the cocoa version.